students studying in stundent lounge

 • “Incredibly engaging.
 Every class should be in this format!”

-The following Learning Communities courses are offered during the Fall 2025 semester.
+The following Learning Communities courses are offered during the Spring 2026 semester.

 Internet access is required for fully online courses (NET) and virtual classroom meetings (VCM).
 For more information, visit cod.edu/online.